adityaimamz/family-tree/README.md

 Do not store secret values directly in `cloudbuild.yaml`.
 Keep real substitution values in the Cloud Build trigger settings.

 If the trigger uses a custom service account, Cloud Build may require explicit logging behavior.
-The current config should include one of the allowed logging options, for example:
+The current config includes:

 ```yaml
 options: